Tylannn/nf-core-geoadapt/docs/output.md

 <details markdown="1">
 <summary>Output files</summary>

-- `pca/`
+- `plink2/`
-  - `*.eigenvec`: Principal component scores for each sample.
+  - `joint.eigenvec`: Principal component scores for each sample.
 This file contains the coordinates of each sample in the PC space.
-  - `*.eigenval`: Eigenvalues corresponding to each principal component.
+  - `joint.eigenval`: Eigenvalues corresponding to each principal component.
 These represent the amount of variance explained by each PC.
-  - `*.log`: Log file from the PCA analysis containing processing information and statistics.
+  - `joint.log`: Log file from the PCA analysis containing processing information and statistics.
+  - `joint.pgen`: PLINK2 binary genotype file.
+  - `joint.psam`: PLINK2 sample information file.
+  - `joint.pvar`: PLINK2 variant information file.

 </details>

 Principal Component Analysis (PCA) is performed using [PLINK2](https://www.cog-genomics.org/plink/2.0/) to investigate the population structure of the samples.
+The pipeline performs joint analysis of all samples, which is the gold standard approach in population genetics for identifying population structure and genomic adaptation patterns.

 The analysis generates principal components that can be used as covariates in downstream analyses to control for population structure.
 The eigenvector file contains the PC coordinates for each sample, with the first few principal components typically capturing the most significant population structure.
 The eigenvalue file shows the proportion of variance explained by each principal component.

+All samples are analyzed together in a single joint analysis (output files prefixed with `joint.`) rather than individual per-sample analyses, ensuring proper population structure detection across the entire dataset.

 ### MultiQC